Ingredients lists can be difficult to understand.

 When I am evaluating a product for my store, the ingredients are one of the first things I look at.
 I am not a scientist or a chemist, so the information I find is always an opinion, not a definite and you should always double check any ingredient you are concerned about yourself.
 Ingredients that I find need a double check in a product will always be highlighted in the ingredients list so you are aware that they are there.

-Ingredients we do not or no longer except in products are SLS, Parabens, Petrochemicals, Cocamidopropyl Betaine (CAPB), Sodium Benzoate, Benzyl Benzoate and Phenoxyethanol.
+Ingredients we do not or no longer except in products are SLS, Parabens, Petrochemicals, Cocamidopropyl Betaine (CAPB), Benzyl Benzoate, Phenoxyethanol & Palm Oil.

 Personally, I am not a fan of preservatives, I understand the need for them but if presented with a choice I will probably choose a product that is oil based and does not require preservatives.
 (As brands are required by law to use a preservative on all products made with water).
 This is my personal choice and one of the reasons all the ingredient are clearly marked on this site.

 On this site, you will only find preservatives in products that have been deemed safe and can be used in natural and or organic skincare.

 EWG refer's to The Skin Deep Cosmetic Database Safety Rating

 Aloe Barbedensis (aloe) leaf juice powder * -A powerful anti-inflammatory and high in antioxidants aloe promotes the growth of new skin cells allowing, skin to heal quickly, reducing scarring and soothing inflammation and irritations.
 Hydrating promotes skin elasticity and firmness.